Blog · Review Essay · Last reviewed June 25, 2026

 The book is often remembered as a story about a computer, but the computer is also an institutional product.
 Eagle is shaped by corporate strategy, internal competition, time pressure, managerial theater, technical architecture, hiring, morale, and the company's fear of being overtaken.
 The machine is not just assembled from boards and code.
 It is assembled from incentives.

 This is the first useful bridge to the present.
-Modern AI systems are often described through model names, benchmark scores, parameter counts, context windows, or interface screenshots.
+Modern AI systems are often described through model names, benchmark scores, context windows, interface screenshots, safety cards, and launch videos.
 Kidder's book teaches the opposite habit: look at the organization that makes the system.
 Ask what race it believes it is running, which rival defines its urgency, which workers become disposable, which technical choices are presented as destiny, and what form of obedience the institution calls commitment.

-The Computer History Museum's Data General background notes that the Eclipse and MV line became part of Data General's story after the earlier Nova family, and its collection records preserve Eclipse MV/8000 material as computer-history artifacts.
+The Computer History Museum's Data General background notes that the Eclipse and MV line became part of Data General's story after the earlier Nova family, and that Data General was purchased by EMC in 1999.
 That historical distance is helpful.
 What once looked like the edge of the future now looks like one corporate moment inside a much longer cycle of platforms, architectures, markets, and forgotten infrastructure.

 The Romance of Overwork